feimaomiao/toproxypdf/examples/README.md

 # Examples

 In this file, you will see how different flags will alter the output file and the console output.
 Because of formatting issues and size concerns, only the first "page" of the output will be displayed.
+Please Note that some of the original images have been compressed for size purposes and none of the images in `images` and `.images` is representative of the images' original size.

 Required Argument: